vervoortkobe/SpamBot/README.md

 # SpamBot
-An automated script to spam chat messages.
+An automated bot to spam chat messages.
 It types your message out and presses enter wherever your mouse-pointer is.

 ## python